AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

    2. Hardware:  You can compare vendor A with a 10 node system with vendor B with a {x} node system.
 You might want to compare number of CPUs, RAM, etc.  You will never get an exact alignment (x core with y RAM).
    - I perfer to go on cost since I am typically trying to run queries at the cheapest cost.
 The hardware will vary over time and you never get an exact alignment accross vendors and/or clouds.

 ### Interpreting the results
 - Once you have the executions complete you should analyze the results
    - Which DWU was the fasest?
    - Which resource class was the fastest?
    - Which resource class was the smallest and close to the fastest?
 If a small resource class is 10% slower than the medium and the medium 5% slower then a large, then you need to understand the trade off.
 Should I run more queries at x% slower, but be able to run more of them?
 Review this link on resource classes https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/memory-concurrency-limits#concurrency-maximums-for-resource-classes and understand how many slots they each take based upon the size of your warehouse.
-If you have a DWU 10,000 with 400 slot and run a smallrc (dynamic) you can run 400/12 = 33 concurrent queries.
-If you run a mediumrc you can run 400/40 = 10 concurreny queries.
+If you have a DWU 10,000 with 400 slots and run a smallrc (dynamic) you can run 400/12 = 33 concurrent queries.
+If you run a mediumrc (dynamic) you can run 400/40 = 10 concurreny queries.
 So is it more important to run 10 queries faster or 33 queries simultaneously?
 - Is there a slow running query?
 Check out the Query Store to see what is going on with the actual execution plan.
 Moving lots of data between worker nodes is typically a bottleneck to look for.

 ## Enhancements to the .NET Core code
 - Set the DWU variable automatically